sliftist/camera3/spec.md

 UNFIXABLE BUGS
     - sshfs is flakey, and sometimes hangs forever
         - And sometimes it just dies
     - Sometimes /dev/video0 goes away.
-We can switch, but I think that video crashes as well, etc, etc, until there is nothing let by /dev/video10, which I think is an encoded, which then hangs forever.
+We can switch, but I think that video crashes as well, etc, etc, until there is nothing let by /dev/video10, which I think is something else (not the webcam), which then hangs forever.

-Sometimes the usb drive crashes!
-    - Maybe... add a watchdog, and if it's gone for more than 5 minutes, "sudo reboot" ?
-    - Could have been out of CMA memory.
-So we increased it to 64MB.

-Verify activity.ts is efficient, and uses the last used time to not re-check good activity

 VERSION 2